 The Easter Circle Time Book:

 The Best Easter Eggs Ever!
-By Jerry Smath is my favorite book in this pack.
+By Jerry Smath is a cute story for circle time.
 The story follows the Easter bunny and his three young assistant bunnies as they prepare for their big day.
 The Easter Bunny is getting tired and a little bored of his polka dot design for the eggs.
 He decides to send out his assistants in search of new designs.
 The little bunnies head out with one egg and paints to all different places to find inspiration.
 When one of the little bunnies is captivated by the night sky, she doesn’t notice how dark it is and how lost she has gotten.
 The Easter Bunny and his other assistants find her, and in the morning the new designs are celebrated.

 The Easter Circle Time Activity: